 Yes.
 Completing assigned work is vital to getting the most out of the program.
 Students are assigned a number of readings between class meetings, which are necessary to participate in class discussion.
 There is also an expectation of writing fiction and tabletop game content, as well as some journaling.
 Most class sessions end with students creating a significant chunk of new writing, and generally, they are expected to expand on that piece and revise it over the course of the month between sessions.

 Sort of.
 Yes, we will give you grades.
 We are not accredited, so they don’t mean much outside of this program.
 But you must complete 67% of the work in order to move on to specialty courses.
 However, you may complete the homework after your course ends.
 Enrollment in more advanced courses may be withheld until work is completed.

 To learn about our teachers, administrators, guest students, and guest lecturers, visit our Staff Page.

 What Other Benefits Are There?

 In addition to developing stronger writing at a fraction of the cost of a college creative writing degree, students are able to network with each other and numerous industry insiders visiting as guest students.
-This sort of networking is invaluable to learning of paid writing opportunities in the future.
-Further, we email a variety of writing opportunities within the Sci-Fi/Fantasy, and RPG publishing world to both current students and alumni on a regular basis.
+This sort of networking is invaluable to learn of paid writing opportunities in the future.
+Further, we use our discord server to post a variety of writing opportunities within the Sci-Fi/Fantasy, and RPG publishing world to both current students and alumni on a regular basis.

 How Much Does It Cost?